 © J. Rains

-Mallorca’s cosmopolitan capital city, Palma, takes centre stage when it comes to the island's gastronomical culture, making it the prime spot to indulge in a spot of tapas.
+Mallorca’s cosmopolitan capital city takes centre stage when it comes to the island's gastronomical culture.

-There’s ample opportunity to sample long time favourites like pimientos de Padrón, calamares, pil pil prawns, pulpo, croquettes, dates wrapped in bacon and other Spanish dishes we hold so dear to our hearts.
-But don’t forget to try some of the more modern twists on traditional tapas in some of the island’s 21st-century restaurants too.
+There’s ample opportunity to sample long time favourites like Pimientos de Padrón, calamares, pil pil prawns, pulpo, croquettas, dates wrapped in bacon and other Spanish dishes that come to mind at the drop of a tambourine… but don’t forget to also try some of the more modern twists on traditional tapas across the island’s 21st-century restaurants.